Healthy choices: how competition impacts the medical labour market

 Professor Jongsay Yong, Melbourne Institute, University of Melbourne

-Dr Peter Sivey, Melbourne Institute, University of Melbourne (and La Trobe University)
+Dr Peter Sivey, Melbourne Institute, University of Melbourne (and RMIT)

 Professor Hugh Gravelle, Melbourne Institute, University of Melbourne (and University of York, UK)